 2. 2: Disclose Board, Nomination Committee(s) Audit Committee, Remuneration Committee A.1.2 The annual report should identify the chairperson, the deputy chairperson (where there is one), the chief executive, the senior independent director (see A.4.1) and the chairperson and members of the nominations, audit and remuneration committees.
 It should also set out the number of meetings of the board and those committees and individual attendance by directors.
 Part of this requirement is also contained within paragraph 2.22 as part of the directors' report.
-A registe er of this information is at appendix 7.1 3.
+A registe r of this information is at appendix 7.1 3.
 2: Disclose Council of Governors A.5.3 The annual report should identify the members of the Council of Governors, including a description of the constituency or organisation that they represent, whether they were elected or appointed, and the duration of their appointments.
 The annual report should also identify the nominated lead governor.
-A registe er of this information is at appendix 7.2 4.
+A registe r of this information is at appendix 7.2 4.
 Additional requirement of FT ARM Council of Governors n/a The annual report should include a statement about the number of meetings of the Council of Governors and individual attendance by governors and directors.
-A registe er of this information is at appendices 7.1 and 7.2.
+A registe r of this information is at appendices 7.
+1 and 7.2.
 5. 2: Disclose Board B.1.1 The Board of Directors should identify in the annual report each non-executive director it considers to be independent, with reasons where necessary.
 A registe r of this information is at appendix 7.1 6.
 2: Disclose Board B.1.4 The Board of Directors should include in its annual report a description of each director's skills, expertise and experience.
 Alongside this, in the annual report, the Board should make a clear statement about its own balance, completeness and appropriateness to the requirements of the NHS foundation trust.

-7. Additional requirement of FT ARM Board n/a The annual report should include a brief description of the length of appointments of the non-executive directors, and how they may be terminated directors are included at appendix 7.1.
-Paragraph 35 of the Trust's constitution sets ive director contract.
-8. 2: Disclose Nominations Committee(s) B.2.10 A separate section of the annual report should describe the work of the nominations committee(s), including the process it has used in relation to board appointments.
-See secti I Namination 9.
-Additional requirement of FT Nominations Committee(s) n/a The disclosure in the annual report on the work of the nominations committee should include an explanation if neither an external search consultancy nor open advertising has been used in the appointment of a chair or non-executive director.
-ARM Not appli '
+7. Additional requirement of FT ARM Board n/a The annual report should include a brief description of the length of appointments of the non-executive directors, and how they may be terminated lirectors are included at appendix 7.1.
+Paragraph 35 of the Trust's constitution sets ve director contract.
+8. 2: Disclose Nominations Committee(s) B.2.10 A separate section of the annual report should describe the work of the nominations committee(s), including the process it has used in relation to board appointments. ee secti 9. on 3.2 Additional requirement of FT ARM Nominations Committee(s) n/a The disclosure in the annual report on the work of the nominations committee should include an explanation if neither an external search consultancy nor open advertising hat been used in the appointment of a chair or non-executive director.
+Not appli cable in 2019/20 10.
+2: Disclose Chair/Council of Governors B.3.1 A chairperson's other significant commitments should be disclosed to the Council of Governors before appointment and included in the annual report.
+Changes to such commitments should be reported to the Council of Governors as they arise, and included in the next annual report.